Nebraska LLC How to Start Your Own LLC - Complete Guide

 Lincoln, NE 68509

-A trade name is useful if you plan to offer multiple product lines or operate under different brand identities while keeping one legal LLC.
-For example, an LLC named JJ's Waffles LLC could register JJ's Muffins as a trade name without forming a new company.
+It helps to have a trade name, in case you intend to provide various lines of products or use different brand names without registering a new legal LLC.
+As an example, a certain LLC named JJ Waffles LLC may register JJ Muffins as a trade name without creating a new company.

-Registering a trade name also allows you to open bank accounts and accept payments under that alternate business name.
+Registration of trade name will also enable you to accept payments and even open bank accounts under that other business name.

 How to Register a Trade Name

-In addition to filing, Nebraska law requires you to publish a legal notice announcing your trade name registration in a newspaper of general circulation where your business is located.
-Once published, the newspaper will issue a notarized Affidavit of Publication, which must be submitted to the Secretary of State within 45 days.
+Besides the filing, Nebraska laws need you to publish a legal notice regarding your registration of the trade name in a newspaper of general circulation in the area where your business is situated.
+After being published, the newspaper will publish a notarized Affidavit of Publication, which the newspaper will have to forward to the Secretary of State within 45 days.

 2. Appoint a Registered Agent

-To officially form your LLC, you must file a Certificate of Organization with the Nebraska Secretary of State.
+In order to be officially organized as LLC, you should submit a Certificate of Organization to Nebraska Secretary of State.

 Business Services Division